Reading-eScience-Centre/ncwms/README.md

 ## Authors and Contributors

-ncWMS is developed by the [Reading e-Science Centre](http://www.met.reading.ac.uk/resc/home/) and is mainainted by [@guygriffiths](https://github.com/guygriffiths).
+ncWMS is developed by the [Reading e-Science Centre](http://www.met.reading.ac.uk/resc/home/) and is maintained by [@guygriffiths](https://github.com/guygriffiths).

 Contributors: